magepages/mpdocs/docs/loyalty-program/index.md

   ![static block](https://i.imgur.com/TaC89qL.png)

-- **Order Statistic Row**: cài đặt để hiển thị số liệu thống kê, hiển thị dạng hàng.
-Nhấn More để thêm dữ liệu, nhấn icon thùng rác  để xóa bớt dữ liệu.
+- **Order Statistic Row**: show the order statistics by row.
+Click **More** to add the data, or click the Bin icon to delete the data
- - **Row Name**: điền tên hiển thị
+  - **Row Name**: Insert the row name
-- **Order Condition**: chọn điều kiện để hiển thị.
-Có 3 lựa chọn: Number of Order, Total Order Amount, Average Order Amount
+  - **Order Condition**: Choose the conditions to show orders.
+There are 3 options: Number of Order, Total Order Amount, Average Order Amount
-- **Order Status**: Chọn trạng thái order.
+  - **Order Status**: Choose the order status
-- **Order Statistic Column**: cài đặt để hiển thị số liệu thống kê, hiển thị dạng cột.
-Nhấn More để thêm dữ liệu, nhấn icon thùng rác  để xóa bớt dữ liệu
+- **Order Statistic Column**: show the order statistics by column.
+Click **More** to add the data, or click the Bin icon to delete the data
-- **Column Name**: điền tên hiển thị
+  - **Column Name**: Add the column name
-- **Duration**:  lựa chọn thời gian để hiển thị.
-Có 4 lựa chọn: Day, Month, Year, Custom
+  - **Duration**: Choose the time to show statistics.
+There are four options: Day, Month, Year, Custom
-- **Start Time**: bắt đầu tính số liệu .
+  - **Start Time**: Starting time to calculate the statistic
-- **End Time**: kết thúc tính dữ liệu.
+  - **End Time**: Finishing time to get the statistic
 - **Note**: If Day or Month or Year is chosen for Duration, Start Time and End Time must be in numbers only.
 The numbers indicate the length of time.
 - Eg: Duration = Month, Start Time = 2, End Time = 0 (or left blank).
 => The result is the statistics of 2 months earlier.
 As for Custom duration, Start Time and End Time can be in text which is in relative formats.
-- Eg: Start Time = first day of previous month, End Time = first day of this month.
+- Eg: Start Time = first day of the previous month, End Time = first day of this month.
 => The result will be the statistics of last month.